 The Group recognises the importance of continuous improvement on the ESG performance and its responsibilities towards the potential direct and indirect negative environmental impacts associated with its business operations, and thus focuses on nurturing and strengthening its employees' awareness of environmental protection in their daily work processes.
-During the Year, the Group has set environmental targets and implemented various environmental protection measures in order to achieve its goal of effectively enhancing employees' environmental awareness and the Group's ESG performance.
+The Group has set environmental targets and implemented various environmental protection measures in order to achieve its goal of effectively enhancing employees' environmental awareness and the Group's ESG performance.